 Use this form to combine multiple sections of the same course into one Bb section.
 You will need to create or copy your course content into the newly created section.
 You will receive an email when this has been completed, but we cannot create cross-listed sections until the live sections are available (generally two weeks prior to the start of term).

 - Course Copy Request

 This form requests that a designer copy your course content and clean up your course menu for your course.

-- New Online Course Development
+- Distance Education Course Development Application